roboticslab-uc3m/xgnitive/programs/cgdaExecutionIET/README.md

 # CGDA IET Execution

 Right now two different actions are available for it's execution using IET with CGDA.
+These actions are the "paint" and "iron" actions.

 ## IET + Paint action